MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsEducationConfiguration.md

 ### Example 1
 In this example, the organisation has set the defaults as folows:
   - Email is set as preferred contact method for the parent communication invites.
-  - Capability to edit parent contact information by educators is "enabled".
+  - Capability to edit parent contact information by educators is enabled.

 ```powershell
 Get-CsTeamsEducationConfiguration